irvanmaula/ecocalc-backend/login/backend/readme.md

-  "userName": "string", // required, name of the user "email": "string", //required, email of the user "password": "string", //required, password of the user }
+  "userName": "string", // required, name of the user "email": "string", //required, email of the user "password": "string", //required, password of the user "confirmPassword": "string" //required must be same with the password }
 ```